lizzieinvancouver/morasoilinoculation/docs/notes/seedGerminationConditionNotes.md

 - Stratification for 3-4 weeks at 1-4º improves germination and germination rate
 - Optimum germination temperature around 20º
    - Each 5º drop in temperature, germination time is doubled

+**Houskova and Martinik 2015:**
+Douglas Fir
+- Counted seeds as germinated when the radicle was as long as the seed body
+- For all seed lots tested (including one from Washington, USA), stratification slightly increased germination capacity compared to unstratified seeds
+- No statistical difference observed between 21 and 49 day stratification treatments
+- Stratification (of both 21 and 49 days) significantly increased germination rate compared to unstratified seed, although little difference was observed between 21 and 49 day stratification treatments

 **Sources Cited**